curvegrid/hardhat-multibaas-plugin/README.md

 }
 ```

 `DeployOptions` consists of different options that you can specify when deploying a contract using the plugin.
-It has following fields:
+It has the following fields:

 ```typescript
 export interface DeployOptions {